Gtxjd/Gtxjd.github.io-Motion-Adaptive-Deblurring/index.md

 @inproceedings{seets2021motion,
-  title={Motion Adaptive Deblurring with Single-Photon Cameras}, author={Seets, Trevor and Ingle, Atul and Laurenzis, Martin and Velten, Andreas}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)}, pages={1945--1954}, year={2021}
+  title={Motion Adaptive Deblurring with Single-Photon Cameras}, author={Seets, Trevor and Ingle, Atul and Laurenzis, Martin and Velten, Andreas}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={1945--1954}, year={2021}
 }